 On the other hand, at the same time, the southern hemisphere is experiencing winters.
 Meaning, shorter days longer nights.

-During the month of May, June, and July; the Northern Hemisphere experience summer.
-And during the month of November, December, and January; the Southern Hemisphere experience summer.
+During the month of May, June, and July; the Northern Hemisphere experiences summer.
+And during the month of November, December, and January; the Southern Hemisphere experiences summer.